codefyphp/skeleton/README.md

 </p>

 ---
-> This repository contains the skeleton package for creating a new CodeyPHP project.
+> This repository contains the skeleton package for creating a new CodefyPHP project.
 If you are only interested in the
 > core framework, visit the main [CodefyPHP Framework repository](https://github.com/codefyphp/codefy).

 CodefyPHP is __not__ a framework such as the likes of Symfony, Laravel, Codeigniter or CakePHP.
 Codefy is a simple,